How to Import Himalayan Yak Chews into the US? Detailed Guide

 Shipping and Logistics

 Choosing the right shipping method and maintaining product integrity is crucial.
 Sea Freight: Best for large orders (over ~8000 kg).
 Use a refrigerated container (reefer) or dry container with cooling packs.
-Set temperature around 15–21 °C and humidity 40–50%.
+Set the temperature around 15–21 °C and the humidity to 40–50%.
 Include moisture-absorbing materials inside cartons (silica gel or clay packets) to prevent mold.
 Seal pallets in humidity-resistant wrap.
 Attach temperature/moisture data loggers in the container.
 Ensure a tracking number is available to share with the importer for real-time updates.

 Air Freight: Ideal for smaller, urgent shipments.
 Air transit is faster (1–3 days), but more expensive per kg.
-Ensure packages are well-protected (e.g. double-boxed) and palletized if multiple cartons.
+Ensure packages are well-protected (e.g. , double-boxed) and palletized if multiple cartons.
 Ship in sturdy plastic or corrugated boxes to withstand handling.
 Air cargo facilities at major U.S. airports have refrigeration, but temperature control may still fluctuate.
 Shipments by air should still include desiccants and thermal insulation.

 Cost Considerations: Sea freight from Kathmandu (via India/Mombasa routes) to a West Coast port may be cheaper per kilo but slower (4–6 weeks).
-Air freight (e.g. Kathmandu–San Francisco) costs ~$5–$10 per kg (depending on route and fuel).
+Air freight (e.g. , Kathmandu–San Francisco) costs ~$5–$10 per kg (depending on route and fuel).
 Factor in insurance to cover spoilage risk.

 Best Practices:

-- Consolidation: For small importers, consolidate orders with others to fill a container.
+• Consolidation: For small importers, consolidate orders with others to fill a container.

-- Tracking: Always get airway bill (AWB) or bill of lading (B/L) numbers and monitor schedules.
+• Tracking: Always get airway bill (AWB) or bill of lading (B/L) numbers and monitor schedules.

-- Warehouse Prep: The U.S. warehouse should be cool/dry.
-Offer importer guidelines for unpacking and storing chews (e.g. keep sealed until distribution).
+• Warehouse Prep: The U.S. warehouse should be cool/dry.
+Offer importer guidelines for unpacking and storing chews (e.g. , keep sealed until distribution).

-According to U.S. import experts, investing in temperature-controlled shipping is “most cost-effective on larger shipments,” while “air freight is the best option” for smaller loads.
+According to the U.S. import experts, investing in temperature-controlled shipping is “most cost-effective on larger shipments,” while “air freight is the best option” for smaller loads.
 In all cases, proper packaging (strong boxes, pallets, stretch wrap) and clear labeling help avoid damage, delays, or misrouting during transit.

 Common Mistakes to Avoid